 Other peripherals: GPS functionality features in more and more wearable devices for tracking outdoor activities and sports.
 Dialog provides low noise GPS power supply ICs (DA9232) to improve GPS sensitivity.
 NFC capability enables applications such as mobile payment will Haptic drivers provide vibrator / buzzer for notifications.

 User interface: Consisting of LCDs, touchpads and mechanical buttons.
-Dialog’s BLE SoCs provide all the necessary interfacing to drive all the UI requirements from the basic to advance wearable devices.
+Dialog’s Bluetooth LE SoCs provide all the necessary interfacing to drive all the UI requirements from the basic to advance wearable devices.

 Basic wearables include activity trackers, pedometers, and other simple devices.
-These have the capability to connect and communicate to a network usually by a BLE connection.
+These have the capability to connect and communicate to a network usually by a Bluetooth LE connection.

 Activity trackers account for the majority of the shipments in the basic wearable category.
 They lack the advanced features and user interface (UI) found in advanced wearables.
-As they usually have a simple or even no display, most of the sensor readings are transmitted via BLE to a smartphone for visual representation.
+However, upcoming products in this category are supporting more features with a lot of importance on the solution being low cost.

 Dialog addresses the basic and advanced wearable markets using a common platform.
 SmartBond wireless SoCs are at the heart of the system, not only handling wireless communication but also taking care of application tasks such as user interface, operating system, and processing of the fitness algorithms.